 Our educational philosophy is to provide wholesome training, which encompasses mental, physical and spiritual aspects of education.
 At master's level in Biology, we endeavor to capture the essence of the philosophy we profess.
 A cursory needs assessment survey conducted by the Departmental Committee when discussing the possible establishment of the M.Sc.
 Biology Program revealed that the manpower needs of the entire constituency in the field of Biological Sciences are very high.
 The entire Eastern, Central African region needs scientists in the research laboratories, academia and industries.
-This great need has been partly occasioned by political apathy, mismanagement of science and brain drain.

 We intend to have an approach in science training different from the generally practiced approach.
 Emphasis will be given to hands-on training on cutting-edge science encouraging candidates to publish as much as possible before graduation.
-The general primary focus in most of the universities in the region has been on defending the thesis rather than publishing research findings.
-This has ended up giving scientific research a raw deal as there are hundreds of theses on the library shelves without accompanying research articles.